tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-We notice at the same time that this deployment has *NET_ADMIN* capability as well as a sensitive volume mount, */etc*.
+We notice at the same time that this deployment has *NET_ADMIN* capability as well as a sensitive volume mount, */etc*.<br />
 Let's deploy that pod in the cluster:

 `kubectl apply -f maliciousYAML.yaml`

 ### Creating a cluster-level privileged role

 Our last exercice for this article will be to create a cluster role.
 Cluster roles and cluster role bindings are like regular kubernetes (namespaced) roles except they are for a cluster scoped resource.
 For example a cluster admin role can be created to provide a cluster administrator permissions to vieww or list secrets in the cluster.
-This can be done using the following *yaml* definition file ( giving the role a generic reader name):
+This can be done using the following *yaml* definition file (giving the role a generic reader name):

 `
 #role.yaml